 Jade is governed by the earth element, so it should be placed in areas where the earth element governs other elements.

 There are different types of jade that Feng Shui practitioners use.
 There are different symbols of jade such as the Mandarin ducks jade, which brings love and energy.
-Or, Pi Yao jade that brings wealth.
+Or, Pi Yao jade brings wealth.

 The Meaning of Jade in Spirituality